akeneo/pim-community-standard/README.md

 Akeneo PIM requires PHP 5.3.3 or above and MySQL 5.1 or above.

-Akene PIM is based on Symfony 2, Doctrine 2 and Oro Platform (see http://www.orocrm.com/oro-platform).
+Akene PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
 These dependencies will be installed automatically with [Composer][2].

 Installation instructions
 -------------------------

-## Using Composer
+## Using Composer to create the project

 This is the recommended way to install Akeneo PIM.